Original research by Siddarth Sharma

 In this blog, we will detail the usage of MSR to disable the hardware prefetcher in the cryptomining malwares.
 We will also cover certain new techniques employed by the attackers in the attack kill chain for the persistence and dropping of the worm into certain sensitive directories on the vulnerable servers.

-Hardware prefetcher is a technique in which the processors prefetch data based on the past access behaviour by the core.
-The processor (or the CPU), by using hardware prefetcher, stores instructions from the main memory into the L2 cache.
+Hardware prefetcher is a technique in which the processors prefetch data based on the past access behaviour by the core>, by using hardware prefetcher, stores instructions from the main memory into the L2 cache.
 However, on multicore processors, the use of aggressive hardware prefetching causes hampering and results in overall degradation of system performance.

 MSR registers in processor architecture are used to toggle certain CPU features and computer performance monitoring.
 By manipulating the MSR registers, hardware prefetchers can be disabled.